Alejogb1/job-board/blog-data/how-can-i-create-custom-multi-agent-environments-for-deep-rl-and-maddpg.md

 id: "how-can-i-create-custom-multi-agent-environments-for-deep-rl-and-maddpg"
 ---

-, one.
 The creation of custom multi-agent environments for deep reinforcement learning, specifically with MADDPG (Multi-Agent Deep Deterministic Policy Gradient) in mind, isn't a walk in the park, but it's certainly a solvable challenge.
 I've spent quite some time down this rabbit hole, having once been tasked with simulating collaborative autonomous drones for a disaster response scenario.
 It taught me a lot about the nuances involved.

 First, we need to move beyond thinking of environments as mere static backdrops.
 In multi-agent RL, the environment _is_ the dynamic stage upon which the agents interact, and their combined actions fundamentally alter its state.
 Therefore, designing a useful environment requires careful consideration of its structure, dynamics, and observability, especially when dealing with MADDPG, which inherently operates within a partially-observable setting for each individual agent.